 - You have your own premises, insurance and branding

-The chancellor announced in the 2018 budget that the public sector IR35 April 2020 rules would be extended to the private sector.
-As of 6 April 2020 the new IR35 rules are:
+The chancellor announced in the 2018 budget that the public sector IR35 rules would be extended to the private sector in April 2020.
+These IR35 changes were then deferred a year to 2021.
+These rules are:

 For the contractor: